mramshaw/Kubernetes/Replicated MySQL (Dynamic Volumes)/README.md

 	persistentvolumeclaim "data-mysql-4" deleted
 	$

-Verify that the underlying persistent volumes are deleted as expected (notice how the persistent volumes transition to __Released__ status first [this is a timing thing and may not always be apparent]):
+Verify that the underlying persistent volumes are deleted as expected (notice how the persistent volumes transition to __Released__ status first [this is a timing thing and may not always be evident]):

 	$ kubectl get pv
 	NAME        CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS     CLAIM                  STORAGECLASS   REASON    AGE